PrismLibrary/Prism-Documentation/docs/maui/navigation/navigation-builder.md

     .AddSegment(NavigationKeys.ViewB, s => s.AddParameter(NavParameterKeys.Id, 6));
 ```

-!
-INFO info
+> [!NOTE]
-    When using Segment parameters these will always append to the URI.
+> When using Segment parameters these will always append to the URI.
 These will be available in the NavigationParameters passed to the ViewModel for the Specific NavigationSegment they are added to.
 For instance if the ViewAViewModel implements IInitialize, you would expect the `id` key to have a value of 5.

 ### Adding Navigation Parameters